-For our Christmas parties at PADT we generally have over 40 employees so a traditional secret Santa gift exchange takes to long.
+For our Christmas parties at PADT, we generally have over 40 employees so a traditional secret Santa gift exchange takes too long.
 So a couple of years ago we downloaded a right-left gift exchange story from the internet and it was a big hit.
 We ran out of stories on the internet, so we started writing our own, usually in some sort of over-the-top style.
 This year, 2016, many of us had become addicted to West World, so a good old fashioned Western seemed appropriate.

 Everyone gets their gift and forms a big circle in the middle of the room.
-Someone with a strong voice reads the story and every time the world LEFT is read, everyone passes the package they have to the left.
+Someone with a strong voice reads the story and every time the word LEFT is read, everyone passes the package they have to the left.
 Every time the world RIGHT is read, everyone passes the package they have to their right.
 You should pause a bit at each LEFT/RIGHT to give people a chance to pass.

 You can find our older stories here